Frederick P. Stluka

 • Web Applications: Slideshow, MemoryMeter, ConnectionMeter, Clock, ServletDebugger

-1996-1998: For a major financial services and mutual funds company, I joined the Technical Architecture and Core Infrastructure team that defined the software architecture for corporate applications on Windows NT, and produced reusable software parts.
+Joined the Technical Architecture and Core Infrastructure team that defined the software architecture for corporate applications on Windows NT, and produced reusable software parts.
 (See details)

-• User Interface Framework (UIF).
+• User Interface Framework (UIF)

 1991-1996 Shared Medical Systems (SMS), Malvern, Pennsylvania